ga-wdi-lessons/devise/readme.md

 > 5 minutes exercise.
 5 minutes review.

-Modify your `User` and `Post` classes so that...
+1. Modify your `User` and `Post` models so that...
     - A user has many posts
     - A post belongs to a user.

-Create a few seeds to verify you did this part correctly.
+2. Create a migration to add a reference to `user` on your `posts` table.
+    - Check out the [add_reference](https://apidock.com/rails/v4.0.2/ActiveRecord/ConnectionAdapters/SchemaStatements/add_reference) method

+3. Update `seeds.rb` to create a `User` and associate each `Post` with them.
+Then, ensure you can run `rails db:seed` without errors.

 <details>
   <summary><strong>Solution...</strong></summary>